chocolates/ETH-Algorithm-Lab/notes.md

 * ___Kingdom Defence(week 6)___: max flow with __lower bound__.
 * _Knights(week 7)_: max flow with __vertex capacity__: split each vertex to two vertices
 * _Casino Royale (week 9)_: Similar to Car Sharing problem. __Lots of binary variable (choices), which corresponds to different paths for the flow!__
+* _First problem in Winter Games_.
+Find (greedy method) the maximum independent points in a graph with max degree no more than 2.
 * _Cantonal Courier_
 * _Car Sharing(week 11)_